-The US FDA recently issued a draft guidance for medical device manufactures to address cybersecurity risks associated with such devices.
+The US FDA recently issued draft guidance for medical device manufacturers to address cybersecurity risks associated with such devices.
 Although the guidelines are still in draft, threats to medical devices are growing and can potentially put the public’s health at risk.
 It is important to note that the draft guidance is not a response to any particular specific threat; however, cybersecurity companies have shown how vulnerable networked medical devices can be.
-The FDA also encourages medical device manufactures to address cybersecurity throughout the product lifecycle, including during the design, development, production, distribution, deployment and maintenance of the device.
+The FDA also encourages medical device manufacturers to address cybersecurity throughout the product lifecycle, including during the design, development, production, distribution, deployment, and maintenance of the device.

 What Does it Mean for Your Organization?

 If you are a medical device manufacturer, the FDA is making post-market recommendations to monitor, identify and address cybersecurity vulnerabilities and exploits as part of your post-market management activities of these devices.
 Your organization should proactively plan for and assess cybersecurity vulnerabilities.
 Additionally, the guidance recommends you share information via the Information Sharing Analysis Organization (ISAO), which is a collaborative group of public and private sector entities that share cybersecurity intelligence.
 By sharing information, members of the ISAO can quickly identify risks that may not have been visible in the past.